Peugeot 208

-The Peugeot 208 is a supermini car (B-segment in Europe) produced by the French automaker Peugeot.
-Unveiled at the Geneva Motor Show in March 2012 and positioned below bigger 308 and above smaller 108.
-The 208 replaced the 207 in 2012, and the car is currently at its second generation.
+The Peugeot 208 is a subcompact car (B-segment in Europe) produced by the French automaker Peugeot.
+Unveiled at the Geneva Motor Show in March 2012 and positioned below the larger 308, the 208 replaced the 207 in 2012, and is currently at its second generation.

 First generation (A9; 2012)

+The 208 was designed by a team under the direction of Pierre Authier who also designed the Peugeot 2008 Mk1.

 In November 2011, the initial 208 models were three-door hatchbacks produced at Peugeot's new plant in Trnava, Slovakia.
 As five-door hatchbacks became available in June 2012, production also started at Peugeot's French plants located in Mulhouse and Poissy.

+Design

 The first-generation 208, developed under the code name "A9," is constructed on the PSA PF1 platform.
+The car was unveiled in March 2012 at Geneva Motor Show 2012.
 It is 173 kg (or 110 kg on average) lighter than the 207, while still providing more room.
 The boot capacity is rated at 285 L (VDA), which is 15 L more than the 207, while the legroom in the rear seat has increased by 5 cm.

 The design work of the first-generation 208 was led by Pierre Authier, with Sylvain Henry as the exterior designer.
-Adam Bazydlo was responsible for the interior design, and Marie Sanou oversaw color and trim.
+Adam Bazydlo was responsible for the interior design, and Marie Sanou oversaw colour and trim.
 The vehicle is equipped with a tablet computer-like display, a panoramic glass roof surrounded by LED lights, and has a relatively low drag coefficient of 0.29.

 The three-door 208 was discontinued in mid-2018, and Peugeot ceased production of the first-generation 208 in Europe in 2019.
 From January 2013 to March 2020, the first-generation 208 was produced in Brazil.
 It was replaced with the second-generation model, which is imported from Argentina.